ajzliu/SP-CPC/README.md

 This repository contains the code to reproduce the results of our paper _[Spatiotemporal Disease Case Prediction Using Contrastive
-Predictive Coding]()_, accepted to the 2022 Spatial Epidemiology workshop at the 30<sup>th</sup> ACM SIGSPATIAL conference in Seattle, WA from November 1-4, 2022.
+Predictive Coding](https://doi.org/10.1145/3557995.3566122)_, accepted to the 2022 Spatial Epidemiology workshop at the 30<sup>th</sup> ACM SIGSPATIAL conference in Seattle, WA from November 1-4, 2022.

 <!-- TABLE OF CONTENTS -->